sabuffa/GoogleCalendarScheduler/README.md

 The content of <exception> will usually be a hard-coded string from the followng lists:

 Parsing errors:
+- location only allowed on allocate requests
+- only one location tag allowed on allocate requests
+- duration only allowed on allocate requests
+- description only allowed on allocate requests
+- only one description tag allowed on allocate requests
 - only one request type tag allowed per request
 - invalid request type
 - empty request type